2009 New York's 20th congressional district special election: Aftermath

 Murphy's victory was credited to a coattail effect from Barack Obama's election in 2008.
-His support of the stimulus package and Tedisco's failed attempt at clearly explaining his (Tedisco's) opposition to the package also had an impact.
+His support of the stimulus package, coupled with Tedisco's failed attempt at cogently explaining his own opposition to the package, also may have had an impact.
 Further explanations for the Republican defeat ranged from accusations that Tedisco "dither[ed] on the stimulus bill", to intimations that Tedisco only became his party's nominee by manipulating the selection process.
 In an editorial, the Wall Street Journal contended that being an "Albany careerist" and running confusing campaign ads had hurt Tedisco.
 Tedisco's loss immediately made him appear vulnerable to Democrats hoping to capture his seat in the Assembly.

 The day after being sworn in, Murphy hired Todd Schulte, his campaign manager, as his new chief of staff.
 He also hired one of Governor Paterson's aides, Maggie McKeon, as his communications director.
 For his district director, Murphy turned to Rob Scholz, a Republican.
 Scholz had worked on Murphy's campaign and had received praise from Larry Bulman, the chairman of the Saratoga County Democratic Committee.
 Within a month of being elected, Murphy opened offices in Saratoga Springs and Hudson.
 Murphy served the remainder of his term, but lost a reelection bid on November 2, 2010, to challenger Chris Gibson, a retired Army colonel.